curtmorgan3/quest-bound-docs/docs/rulesets/modules.md

 :::

 ## What can I share?

+#### You may only share a ruleset from your shelf if you created it

+#### If the ruleset creator allows, you may create and share a module for that ruleset

 Whether you can create a module from a ruleset depends on that ruleset's creator.
 When a ruleset is published, the creator has an option to allow modules to be created for it.
 If the creator allows it, modules may be published and shared just like rulesets.